hyunjoonbok/Python-Projects/README.md

    #### [Measuring Customer Lifetime Value (LTV)](https://github.com/hyunjoonbok/Python-Projects/blob/master/GeneralML/Cohort_Basket_Analysis/Measuring%20Customer%20Lifetime%20Value%20(LTV)%20in%20Python.ipynb):
    <p>
-   While consuimg the notebbok, we measure the customer LTV (Lifetime Value) for any custom timeframe we want.
+   In this notebbok, we measure the customer LTV (Lifetime Value) for any custom timeframe we want.
 We form an example using a real-world marketing dataset provided by Kaggle.
 We learn the concept of LTV, and how to preprocess and visualize the data to get the basic findings.
 And finally build a model that predicting 3-Month CLV for each customer group features.
 	</p>
    Dec 3, 2020